18F/handbook/docs/03-policies/2019-summit.md

 #### What to expect

-When it’s your turn to be appreciated (names are drawn randomly), you’ll go to the front.
+When it's your turn to be appreciated (names are drawn randomly), you'll go to the front.
 You may feel a bit uncomfortable at first, but think of it like an awards ceremony or graduation -- you are among friends who wish to congratulate you!

 People who want to give an appreciation will raise their hand, and you can pick two that you want to hear from.
 You will also receive a specially designed commemorative coin.
 We are so grateful to have you as part of our team!